GoogleContainerTools/skaffold/integration/testdata/skaffold-in-cluster/README.md

 `buildtest -> skaffold run -p create-build-step -> creates job -> creates pod -> skaffold build -p build-step -> kicks off kaniko pod to build test-build`

 Thus at the end we should have a successfully completed job.

+## Careful with changes when manually testing

+The test does some mutations in the file system, that you don't want to accidentally commit:
+ - copies the latest skaffold binary
+ - replaces the cluster namespace in the skaffold.yaml
+ - replaces the cluster namespace in the build-step/kustomization.yaml

+## On templating the cluster namespace

+This is admittedly ugly.
+We need to come up with a nice way to express overrides for cluster namespace.